abetusk/ResonatorVoyantTarot/README.md

 Color palettes are also chosen randomly, with a consistent color palette chosen for each suite.

+## Methodology

+Each creature has attach points where items are placed.
+Base creatures
+are fixed for the non numbered minor arcana cards and then expanded randomly, where numbered minor arcana cards have 'templates' for the suite and have a center creature filled out randomly.

+Each graphic item has different types of "attach points", labelled 'crown', 'horns', 'arm', 'leg', 'tail' as well as a 'nesting box' area, along with another 'anchor' point, representing the bottom of the graphic.
+Some items have
+restrictions on where they can attach but for the most part, any item can be placed at any other attach point.
+Each attach point has a position and orientation, so kind of like a vector 'normal', so that newly attached creatures know where to be placed and how much to be rotated when attached.

+When building a "creature", a new item is chosen at random and the new random creature is attached to one of an already placed item's attach point, shifting and rotating the new creature around it's anchor point and attaching it to one of the already placed creatures attach points.
+The new creature is rescaled by a certain factor (say 0.5).
+The nesting areas are chosen similarly except the rescale factor depends on the size of the nest box.
+For the major arcana, a base creature is pre-chosen and fixed (chariot, empress, etc.) with random creatures attached to that base image, up to a certain depth (called the "complexity").
+For the minor arcana, each card has a small library of "template card" where it has just nest boxes with predefined regions for the first N nestboxes, meant to have the suite item be placed in them, with the (N+1)th nestbox region somewhere in the center, meant for a creature.

+By having attach points with different classes ('horns', 'arms', etc.), you can exploit a certain symmetry, so you only need to choose one creature for the 'arm' attach point and repeat it.
+For example, if the empress had an 'arm' attach point, one on each side, you could choose a 'snake' graphic on the left and repeat it on the right.
+The convention is that odd attach point indexes have their y-axis flipped, so you can lend yourself well to the type of mirror symmetry seen in human and other animal body forms.

+For items that have restrictions, different lists are built up with those restrictions so the random draw doesn't have to keep resampling.
+When drawing a
+new creature, the space of available items is restricted so that you don't get into a situation where a major arcana base creature is being chosen in another card.
+For example, the Emperor chooses from a list without the Empress, so that the Empress doesn't show up in a nestbox or at an attach point (and vice versa).
+Same for all the card types, where the minor arcana don't draw from lists that have other minor arcana template cards in them.
+The minor arcana
+also have most of the major arcana base creatures restricted, though some are allowed (like "death", "man_standing", "woman_standing", etc.) because they're generic enough to not be completely tied to the major arcana card.

+For the "Lovers" and the "Justice" card, special processing is done.
+For the
+"Lovers", there's no base graphic that represents the card, so a special "Lovers" template card of just nestboxes is used, with the man and women item always placed in two of the nestboxes and the rest chosen at random.
+For the
+"Justice" card, I wanted the scales to hold different graphics, so the second right nestbox where the other part of scale is has a random item chosen instead of duplicating the one from the left part of the scale.

+The minor arcana "Paige", "Knight", "Queen" and "King" cards have a base graphic of a dog, horse, crown and other type of crown respectively, with a single suite (pentacle, sword, etc.) item placed at the 'crown' attach point for the "Paige" and "Knight" and attached at the 'tail' for the "Queen" and "King".
+The rest of
+the "Paige", "Knight", "Queen" and "King" creatures are built by randomly adding other items to their free attach points.
+The "Ace" has a base item chosen from a restricted set ("book", "door", etc.) with the suite item placed in it's nesting box, with no further random items attached.

+The background image is built by choosing just one or two creatures and "tiling" them in the background.
+Same with the "back" card but from a restricted set.

+Two color schemes are chosen for each major arcana card, one for the background and one for the foreground creature.
+Three color schemes are chosen, one for the background suite, one for the suite items themselves and another for the creature.
+The color scheme is chosen so that the three color choices and their luminance are far enough away to be differentiable.
+For each, as the creature
+is built up, the color schemes primary and secondary colors are swapped so that nested and attached items can be differentiated more clearly.

 ## Quick Start

 [Live Demo](https://abetusk.github.io/ResonatorVoyantTarot/)